SabaSahban/IR-persian-doc-search-engine/README.md

 ### **Implementation**
 1. **Text Preprocessing**:
    - Tokenizes documents and queries using a BERT tokenizer.
-   - Converts text into embeddings using a pre-trained BERT model (e.g., `bert-base-uncased`).
+   - Converts text into embeddings using a pre-trained BERT model.

 2. **Embedding Storage**:
    - Generates and stores document embeddings in a vector database or file system for efficient retrieval.